whblondeau/gyre/finding_flotsam.md

                     \#

 As they approached the Ring, the skies changed again.
-Eastwind, at a particularly wild sunset, climbed the maintop and cried with all her heart to Lasirenn.
-Come and speak with me, Beautiful Girl.
+Eastwind, at a particularly wild sunset, climbed the maintop and cried with all her heart to Lasirenn. <i>Come and speak with me, Beautiful Girl.
 Come and find me again, you.
-My love lies dying, she... and my ship has no guidance.
-The words seemed to echo away into the high clouds and under the water.
+My love lies dying, she... and my ship has no guidance.</i> The words seemed to echo away into the high clouds and under the water.
 At long last, the flat muffled dullness of her spiritual ears opened out.

-“Well enough,” came Lasirenn’s reply, faint, but growing clearer.
-“Well enough… Have you learned not to traffic with horrible works?
-You like those shark cults, eh?”
+<i>“Well enough,”</i> came Lasirenn’s reply, faint, but growing clearer. <i>“Well enough… Have you learned not to traffic with horrible works?
+You like those shark cults, eh?”</i>

 Eastwind recalled with a sick sensation what it had been like to take the Crew Oath and to swear by the Shark God.
 Shamed, she let that memory flow to Lasirenn.

-“Arusimaté.
+<i>“Arusimaté.
 He and I, we have battled down the centuries.
 We hate one another dearly...
 You couldn’t avoid this.
-But don’t ever fuck up like this again.”
+But don’t ever fuck up like this again.”</i>

-Tears streamed down Eastwind’s dark face.
-Thank you, Lasirenn.
-Never leave you again, me.
-The wild clouds, like brooms and feathers, flared out around the setting sun.
+Tears streamed down Eastwind’s dark face. <i>Thank you, Lasirenn.
+Never leave you again, me.</i> The wild clouds, like brooms and feathers, flared out around the setting sun.

 “Your hair is so beautiful,” she whispered aloud.

 The next morning, the sailors saw a wonderful and heartening thing.
 A Passage Bird, looking translucent in the predawn air, winged in from astern and perched on the foretop.
 They knew it was their guide to Flotsam.

                     \#

-“How many of you are there?” asked Basilika one evening, idly, as Ragfin plunged into the roaring sequence of storms and clear thundering wind that marked the Ring.
+“How many of you are there?” asked Basilika one evening, idly, as _Ragfin_ plunged through the roaring sequence of storms and clear thundering wind that marked the Ring.
 She and Eastwind were on the stern deck, smoking.
 “I’ve seen Afya and Tryggva.”

 Eastwind shrugged.
 “Few more.
 How many, not even entirely sure, me.
 I’m newest, youngest.
 My predecessors don’t tell me everything.
 Secretive, they.”
 Her pipe glowed as she puffed on it.
 “But they made me for a reason.
 Primary, I am, now.”